ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 You can add clusters to VMware vCenter Server® instances to expand the compute and storage capacity.
 Within a cluster, you can manage VMware ESXi™ servers for better resource allocation and high availability.

+Adding clusters to vCenter Server instances with VMware vSphere® 6.5 or 6.7 is not supported.
+{: deprecated}

 ## Before you add clusters to vCenter Server instances
 {: #vc_addingclusters-before}

-* Adding clusters to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * {{site.data.content.para-vcenteraddclusters}}
-* The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
+* The number of clusters, hosts, and virtual machines (VMs) determines the maximum number of clusters that you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
-For more information about maximum limits, see [VMware configuration maximums](https://configmax.vmware.com/home){: external}.
+For more information, see [VMware configuration maximums](https://configmax.vmware.com/home){: external}.
-* You can add or delete a cluster while another cluster is being created or deleted.
+* You can add a cluster while another cluster is being created or deleted.

 ## Cluster type
 {: #vc_addingclusters-cluster-type}

-Select the cluster type, **Workload cluster** or **Gateway cluster**.
+Select the cluster type: **Workload cluster** or **Gateway cluster**.

 ## System settings for workload clusters
 {: #vc_addingclusters-sys-settings-workload}